luffyxxsenpai/go-devops/mern-crud-3tier/README.md

 - get your mono-db url from localhost or atlas
 - update the env with correct values

-- `Dockerfile` will be seperated for frontend and backend

 - to start
   - 'yarn run dev'

-- DB will be listening on port `5000` by default
+- DB will be listening on port `7000` by default

 # frontend

-- rename the `.env-sample` to `.env`
-- update the env with correct values

-- `Dockerfile` will be seperated for frontend and backend

 - to start
   - 'yarn start'

-- it will be running on port `3000` and listening backend on `5000` by default
+- it will be running on port `3000` and listening backend on `7000` by default

 - to build
   - `yarn build`

-# dockercompose
+# docker
+- if you are using this with docker-compose, the frontend would be running on port `3000` in nginx

-- `docker-compose up --build --remove-orphans -d`
+- `docker-compose up --build --remove-orphans` to run and `-d` for detached mode

+- i have removed the env support in frontend cause i dont't know how can i import the env in nginx containers

+- so the url path is hard coded and if you need to change the **port** or **backend-url**, edit the

+  - frontend/src/components/Create.jsx
+  - frontend/src/components/Read.jsx
-- `docker-compose down`
+  - frontend/src/components/Update.jsx

-- rename the .env-sample to .env